-- 54. Without prejudice to paragraph 30, this Resolution shall be reviewed by the Commission, at the latest, at its Session in 2028 based on recommendations from the IOTC Scientific Committee. - 55.
+54.45.
+Without prejudice to paragraph paragraphs 28 to 30, this Resolution shall be reviewed by the Commission, at the latest, at its Session in 2028 based on recommendations from the IOTC Scientific Committee.

+- 55.46.
 The IOTC Scientific Committee shall undertake evaluation of the effectiveness of the measures detailed in this Resolution.
-If the IOTC Scientific Committee lacks sufficient scientific evidence which may prevent it from formulating management advice on DFADs, it shall provide advice to the Commission. - 56.
-With the exception of paragraphs 27 to 30, which shall enter into force immediately after the adoption of this Resolution, this Resolution shall enter into force on 1 January 2024. - 57.
-Without prejudice to paragraphs 52 and 53, CPCs not yet involved in purse seine fisheries using DFADs are exempt from the application of this Resolution for a period of 6 months from when their vessels deploy DFADs for the first time.

-- 58. The IOTC Executive Secretary shall submit a report, on an annual basis, to the IOTC Compliance Committee on the level of compliance of each CPC with all the obligations under this Resolution. - 59.
-Resolution 19/02, Procedures on a fish aggregating devices (FADs) management plan, including more detailed specification of catch reporting from FAD sets, and the development of improved FAD designs to reduce the incidence of entanglement of non-target species is superseded by this Resolution.
+HIn addition to paragraph 30, the IOTC Scientific Committee shall, if it lacks sufficient scientific evidence which may prevent it from formulating management advice on DFADs, it shall provide advice to the Commission. - 56.47.
+With the exception of paragraphs 2728 to 30, which shall enter into force immediately after the adoption of this Resolution, this Resolution shall enter into force on 1 January 2024. - 57.
+Without prejudice to paragraphs 52 and 53, CPCs not yet involved in purse seine fisheries using DFADs are exempt from the application of this Resolution for a period of 6 months from when their vessels deploy DFADs for the first time. - 58.48.
+The IOTC Executive Secretary Secretariat shall submit a report, on an annual basis, to the IOTC Compliance Committee on the level of compliance of each CPC with all the obligations under this Resolution. - 59.49.
+Resolution 1923/02, On Management of drifting Procedures on a fish aggregating devices (FADs) management plan, including more detailed specification of catch reporting from FAD sets, and DFADs) in the development IOTC area of improved FAD designs to reduce the incidence of entanglement of non-target species Competence, is superseded by this Resolution.

-ANNEX I

-GUIDELINES FOR PREPARATION OF DRIFTING FISH AGGREGATING DEVICE (DFAD) MANAGEMENT PLANS
+ANNEX I GUIDELINES FOR PREPARATION OF DRIFTING FISH AGGREGATING DEVICE (DFAD) MANAGEMENT PLANS

-To support obligations in respect of the DFAD Management Plan (DFAD-MP) to be submitted to the Executive Secretary by CPCs with fleets fishing in the IOTC area of competence, associated to DFADs, DFAD-MP should include:
+To support obligations in respect of the DFAD Management Plan (DFAD-MP) to be submitted to the Executive Secretary IOTC Secretariat by CPCs with fleets fishing in the IOTC area of competence, associated to DFADs, DFAD-MP should include: